Naruki-Ichihara/pytop_docs/docs/Getting-started/Installing-pytop.md

 ## On codespaces
 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/Naruki-Ichihara/pytop)

-Github condespaces is cloud virtual environment.
+Github condespaces is cloud-based virtual environment.
 Above button navigates and construct virtual vscode with our container on your browser.